berthelemy/competencies.cabi.org/_pages/about.md

 - **Role**: Which groups together skills that apply more to particular roles
 - **Level**: Which groups together skills that may apply more to people at particular stages in their career

+We suggest that the framework is used to provide a common vocabulary when having conversations about standards, regulations, certification and training.

 #### Levels

 **Foundation**: Someone who is an early stage in their career and works under supervision.